Oak Grove Elementary Executive Summary

 Georgia STEM Day

-At our 2017 Georgia STEM Day event, (and in the immediate aftermath of the Interstate 85 bridge collapse) all Oak Grove were challenged build bridges - kids explain decision/design
+At our 2017 Georgia STEM Day event, (and in the immediate aftermath of the Interstate 85 bridge collapse) all Oak Grove were challenged build bridges that can support weight while spanning a specific distance

 Georgia STEM Day 2016